UCBerkeleySETI/turbo_seti/tutorial/README.md

 * ```tutorial_1.ipynb``` - The simplest approach for searching and analyzing candidate events.
 This is the recommended approach for most scientific work.
 * ```tutorial_2.ipynb``` - Functionally equivalent to the first tutorial and exposes details of the event pipeline functions after the search completes.
 This is a bit more complex model for use on a daily basis.

 Both tutorials require the execution of an initialization notebook before using them: ```initialise.ipynb```.
-This will download a set of 6 Voyager 2020 HDF5 files into a directory called "turboseti" under the user's home directory.
+This will download a set of 6 Voyager 2020 HDF5 files into a directory called "turbo_seti_data" under the user's home directory.

-After the files are downloaded, install the latest version of turbo_seti, in one of two ways:

-1) The methodology described in the README.md on the front page of this Github site.
-This could be a direct install, inside a ```Docker``` image, or as part of a ```venv``` virtual machine.

-2) As part of a ```conda``` environment created following an Anaconda/Miniconda installation.

-If you followed installation method #1, you are ready to execute either tutorial.

-If you intend to follow installation method #2, then the remainder of this README.md describes how to create a new ```conda``` environment and add it to a Jupyter Notebook.

-First we'll need to set up an anaconda environment by running the following commands in the bash terminal (or Windows equivalent):
+After the files are downloaded, we'll need to set up a conda environment by running the following commands in the bash terminal (or Windows equivalent):
 ```
 $ conda deactivate
 $ conda create -n turboseti # The string "turboseti" after -n is arbitrary.
 The name of your environment can be any of your choosing.